Informal and illegal activities move BRL 1.3 tri in Brazil, the equivalent of Switzerland's GDP

 RIO – The informal economy has already moved R$ 1.3 trillion this year, equivalent to 16.8% of the Brazilian GDP.
 The value is also similar to the GDP of countries like Sweden and Switzerland.
-This is what the Underground Economics Index (IES), prepared by the Brazilian Institute of Competition Ethics (ETCO) and by the Brazilian Institute of Economics of the Getulio Vargas Foundation (Ibre/FGV) points out.
+This is what the Underground Economy Index (IES), prepared by the Brazilian Institute of Competition Ethics (ETCO) and by the Brazilian Institute of Economics of the Getulio Vargas Foundation (Ibre/FGV), obtained exclusively by GLOBO, points out.

-FGTS:Board of Trustees disagrees with the use of R$ 13 billion from the fund for credit to negative people

 The survey shows that the underground economy — which concentrates from unrecorded legal activities carried out by street vendors and self-employed people to illegal mechanisms such as tax evasion, piracy and smuggling — is already showing an upward trend.
 The index returned to the 2017 level.